andrew-levy/swiftui-react-native/docs/docs/03-API/04-Controls/08-ColorPicker.md

 ---
 ---

-A control that toggles between on and off states.
+A control used to select a color from the system color picker UI.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';